 After she and other Black students at Rhodes became victims of a series of hate crimes, Crockett decided she wanted to study law.
 She said it was an attorney at the Cochran Law Firm who she called her ‘shero’ who helped her realize the importance of good legal representation.

-“I saw how much help a lawyer could be to somebody at a very confusing time,” Crockett told Darling in an interview.
+“I saw how much help a lawyer could be to somebody at a very confusing time,” she told Darling in an interview.

-In 2006, he earned her J.D. at the University of Houston and went on to serve as a public defender, and civil rights and criminal defense attorney.
-Crockett started her own pro bono law firm in Texas focused on civil rights and criminal defense.
+In 2006, Crockett earned her J.D. at the University of Houston and went on to serve as a public defender, civil rights and criminal defense attorney.
+She started her own pro bono law firm in Texas focused on civil rights and criminal defense.

 Going Into Government